Yes Or No, But Not Maybe So! 9/30/21

 Here is an example of an estate plan that opened the door to court-mandated mediation: “If my son gets off of drugs within three years of my death, he can receive an inheritance of $55,000”.
 Hhmm.
 Suppose the son goes to rehab for two weeks and comes out clean?
 Is he “off drugs”?
 Technically yes, but will he still be off in a month?
 In this estate plan, better wording would have been “If my son gets off drugs within three years of my death and tests negative for drugs for one year, he can receive an inheritance of $55,000.”

-© 2019 by Marlene S. Cooper.
-All rights reserved.
-(Marlene S. Cooper is celebrating 40 years of practice!
-Her practice is focused entirely on estate planning, estate administration and probate.
-You may obtain further information at www.marlenecooperlaw. com, by e-mail at Marlene@MarleneCooperLaw.com, by phone at (626) 791-7530 or toll free at (866) 702-7600.
+(You may obtain further information at the website www.marlenecooperlaw.com, by email at MarleneCooperLaw@gmail.com, by phone at (626) 791-7530 or toll free at (866) 702-7600.
 The information in this article is of a general nature and not intended as legal advice.
-Seek the advice of an attorney before acting or relying upon any information in this article.
+Seek the advice of an attorney before acting or relying upon any information in this article).